godotengine/godot-docs/classes/class_tweener.rst

 Description
 -----------

 Tweeners are objects that perform a specific animating task, e.g. interpolating a property or calling a method at a given time.
-A ``Tweener`` can't be created manually, you need to use a dedicated method from :ref:`Tween<class_Tween>` or :ref:`Node<class_Node>`.
+A ``Tweener`` can't be created manually, you need to use a dedicated method from :ref:`Tween<class_Tween>`.

 Signals
 -------